Alphina18/casus_c_groep1/README.md

 Give as a string 'direct', 'random_search' to wich method to use to find the best params.
 Give as a string 'AIC', 'AICC', 'BIC' wich calculation need to be addressed.

-Errors:
+### Errors:
-- the "direct" and "runge_kutta" method are hard tested and mokey proof
-- 'AIC', 'AICC', 'BIC' calculations are correct
+- Surface-Limited Growth, MendelsohnGrowth, MontrollGrowth: seems to not be working with the current implementation.